adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/CookBook.md

 For each call, would you like to see its actual argument values and which `EXPECT_CALL` Google Mock thinks it matches?

-You can unlock this power by running your out with the `--gmock_verbose=info` flag.
-For example, given the out program:
+You can unlock this power by running your test with the `--gmock_verbose=info` flag.
+For example, given the test program:

 ```
 using testing::_;